Ed. Note: Updated January 4, 2021

 The Pokercode – Start Crushing Now

-This is the part of the course where things got fun for me once again.
+This is the third part of the course where things got fun for me once again.
 Winning at poker isn’t just about GTO strategy; it’s about mindset, your behavior at the table, tells, and other important information like how to deal with ICM.
 This last part of Pokercode consists of four lessons and a combined 19 videos.

 First, you’ll learn about ICM, which is a critical subject for tournament players to understand.
 After explaining the idea, Fedor guides you through how ICM can be applied to your game, and then how to adjust your game after taking into account ICM considerations.
 Even if you think you have a good understanding of ICM, I’m pretty certain that after watching the six videos in this part of the course you’ll have learned a lot.
 In other words, whether you’re a starting pro or already an advanced player, there’s value to be had here.